Ariya456/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required library and read the dataframe.
+Step 1.Import the required library and read the dataframe.

-2. Write a function computeCost to generate the cost function.
+Step 2.Write a function computeCost to generate the cost function.

-3. Perform iterations og gradient steps with learning rate.
+Step 3.Perform iterations og gradient steps with learning rate.

-4. Plot the Cost function using Gradient Descent and generate the required graph.
+Step 4.Plot the Cost function using Gradient Descent and generate the required graph.
 ## Program:
 ```
 /*